-‘Making a Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi
+‘Making A Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi

 No Scott

 While Avery’s lawyers are now questioning Scott Tadych’s testimony that he saw Steven Avery and one of Barb’s sons standing by a bonfire near Avery’s garage on October 31, Avery makes no mention of Scott.
-Tadych was near Avery’s trailer twice that night—when he picked up Barb on his way to Green Bay, and when he brought her home.
+Tadych was near Avery’s trailer twice that night—when he picked up Barb on his way to Green Bay and when he brought her home.
 Flames were almost as high as the garage the second time Scott was on the property, he said.

 2016 Affidavit

 In a 2016 affidavit filed with Kathleen Zellner’s 1,200-page petition for post-conviction relief on June 7, 2017, Avery claims that on October 31, 2005, he started the bonfire in his burn pit at 7 p.m.
-Dassey attended, but was home before Stachowski called Steven from the Manitowoc County Jail at 8:57 p.m.
+Dassey attended but was home before Stachowski called Steven from the Manitowoc County Jail at 8:57 p.m.

 Avery claims Robert Fabian was mistaken about the day he hunted rabbits with Earl because he did not burn garbage on October 31.
 The last time he used his burn barrel was a week before Halloween, Avery said.

-Avery and Dassey are serving life in prison for first-degree murder, Avery without the possibility of parole.
+Avery and Dassey are serving life in prison for first-degree murder – Avery without the possibility of parole.
 Zellner claims she has enough new evidence to show that someone other than Avery killed Teresa Halbach.
-She also claims she has shown that existing evidence was planted–by law enforcement or the real killer.
+She also claims she has shown that existing evidence was planted by law enforcement or the real killer.
 She is currently awaiting a decision on a motion she filed earlier this month asking a circuit court judge to reconsider a decision to deny her June 7 motion.

 Dassey’s lawyers have argued his case all the way through the federal courts, claiming the confession he gave Wiegert and Fassbender in 2006 was coerced.
-A federal magistrate agreed in 2016 and vacated Dassey’s conviction, only to have the State of Wisconsin appeal the decision.
+A federal magistrate agreed in 2016 and vacated Dassey’s conviction, only to have the state of Wisconsin appeal the decision.
 The Seventh Circuit Court of Appeals has now heard the case twice, including once en banc.
 A decision is pending.

 [Featured Image by Eric Young/AP Images]